spider-gazelle/pars/README.md

 `Pars` is a fork of [Pars3k](https://github.com/voximity/pars3k).
 It shares much of the same internals and structure but is _not_ API compatible.
-The public API has been build to use features, idioms and operators specific to crystal-lang.
+The public API uses features, idioms and operators specific to crystal-lang.
-While it may look and feel different, a significant hat-tip needs to go to the original work by [Voximity](https://github.com/voximity).
+While it may look and feel different, a significant hat-tip needs to go to the original work by [Voximity](https://github.com/voximity) and the authors of libraries which inspired it.